 Across the whole of The Mount School we run the PeaceJam global curriculum programme, an international programme based on the work of Nobel Peace Prize laureates.

-This forms part of our overall Global Thinking ethos, encompassing everything pupils do that is not linked to their studies.
+This forms part of our overall Global Thinking ethos, encompassing everything girls do that is not linked to their studies.
 The Mount has been recognised as a PeaceJam Centre of Excellence for the work we are doing and its integration into the curriculum.

 The curriculum, based on a triangle of education, inspiration and action, uses the stories of Nobel Peace Prize winners and aims to encourage young people to create and implement their own Global Call to Action Projects, becoming creative leaders who are committed to solving the most difficult problems facing our world.

 We believe that it also helps pupils to work together better in School; it gives them a broader understanding of each other and an ability to work through all those issues you often have when you are growing up.
-Senior girls often work with pupils in Junior School to support their projects.
+Senior girls often work with girls in Junior School to support their projects.